-The Peninsula Spay/Neuter Fund (PSNF) is dedicated to ending the needless euthanasia of homeless animals by encouraging owners to spay or neuter their pets.
-Through education, increasing awareness of the problem on the Kenai Peninsula, and providing financial assistance to those who cannot afford to spay/neuter their dog/cat on their own, we are reducing the number of euthanized, homeless, neglected and abandoned dogs and cats.
+Through education, increasing awareness of the problem and providing financial assistance to those who cannot afford to spay/neuter their dog/cat on their own, we are reducing the number of euthanized, homeless, neglected and abandoned dogs and cats.
 We are a 100% volunteer organization.

 How Pick.Click.Give. makes a difference

-Your donation through pick-click-give goes to help with the cost to spay or neuter a dog or cat.
+Your donation through pick-click-give will go towards helping with the cost to spay or neuter a dog or cat.
 Each litter prevented is one less litter that can go on to produce even more.

 Our program creates a relationship between a veterinarian and the owner.
-The owner contacts the veterinary clinic to find out the cost to spay or neuter their pet, makes the appointment and pays their portion, at least 50% of the cost, at the time of their appointment.
+The owner contacts one of our local veterinary clinics to find out the cost to spay or neuter their pet, makes the appointment and pays their portion at the time of their appointment.

 “Its all in the numbers……….

-In the past our funds have come from individual donations, bake sales, garage sales, craft booths, raffles, special events and grants.
+Our funds come from individual donations, bake sales, garage sales, craft booths, raffles, special events and grants.
 We hope to someday bring our message to schools, working alongside our local shelters to educate how to be safe around animals, explain why shelters exist and how we can all help minimize the need for Shelters.

 If you would like more information please visit our website at peninsulaspayneuterfund.org.